serenity-dojo/java-streams/tasks.md

 The tasks in this module are:
     - Find the list of distinct counterparties, in alphabetical order
     - Find all the transactions for a given counterparty

+The unit tests you need to make pass are defined in [Module_3](src/test/java/streams/exercises/moneymanager/tasks/Module_3.java).